 Most festivals in Nepal have turned into a coersion today.
-In specific cases, it has become a burden financially and timewise due to the dilution over the sources and concealed reasons.
+However, in specific cases, it has become a burden financially and time-wise due to the dilution of the sources and concealed reasons.

-The Gai Jatra (Sa Paro in Newari) or the cow festival is one such event that is more appropriate these days than ever.
+The Gai Jatra (Sa Paro in Newari), or the cow festival, is one such event that is more appropriate these days than ever.
 It is a festival that helps family members cope with the death of a near and dear one.
 It is an essential factor in helping with the healing process.
-Every town within and outside the Kathmandu valley celebrates this festival in different ways.
+Every town within and outside the Kathmandu valley celebrates this festival differently.

 History has taught us that King Pratap Malla, the ruler of Kathmandu from 1641 – 1674 AD, began the festival to heal his wife’s grief after the demise of their son.
 The long parade concept was to help her recognize that many families in the city had also lost a loved one the same year.
 He believed that this experience would lessen her grief a little.
 He then is supposed to have announced a reward to anyone who could bring a smile to his wife’s face when the parade could not help.

-To achieve this, he granted complete ‘freedom of speech during this festival.
-The public got dressed up in ridiculous attire, makeup and put up satirical performances.
-Seeing the queen smile, he began to pay them to perform in front of their houses as well.
+To achieve this, he granted complete ‘freedom of speech during this festival—the public dressed in ridiculous attire and makeup and performed satirical performances.
+Then, seeing the queen smile, he began to pay them to perform in front of their houses as well.

 The queen then voiced her request to bathe in numerous confluences of rivers in the region.
-King Pratap Malle was once again faced with the challenge of fulfilling her wish.
-The king, who was also renowned as an innovator, had Rani Pokhari (Queen’s pond) constructed, and it was filled with water from all the holy sites she yearned to visit.
+King Pratap Malla was again faced with the challenge of fulfilling her wish.
+The king, renowned as an innovator, had Rani Pokhari (Queen’s pond) constructed, filled with water from all the holy sites she yearned to visit.

-Today when you drive in the heart of Kathmandu city, you will notice a dry pond under construction after the 2015 earthquake.
-During the Gai Jatra festival, families where death has taken place, will bring a cow or dress up young boys as cows and parade in Kathmandu’s streets.
+Today when you drive into the heart of Kathmandu city, you will notice a dry pond under construction after the 2015 earthquake.
+During the Gai Jatra festival, families where death has occurred will bring a cow or dress up young boys as cows and parade in Kathmandu’s streets.

 It is believed that the deceased will make it to the gates of paradise safely by holding on to the cow’s tail.
 In the old days, one could get a sense of the number of deaths that had taken place in that particular year among the Newar community by counting the number of participants.